Mid and South Essex Healthcare Libraries

 - MyAthens, visit https://my.openathens.net

-- For organisation, select the organisation you are EMPLOYED by.
+- Select the organisation you are EMPLOYED by

-- Click on the link within the email within 24hr to activate the account.
+- Click the link in the email within 24hr to activate the account.
 You will be prompted to enter your own password.

 - Make a note of your username and password, as you will need these each time you log on.
 You can also use your email address instead of your username if you find this easier to remember.

-You can now access ALL the resources from ANY PC, anywhere, anytime.
+You can now access ALL the subscribed resources from ANY PC, anywhere, anytime.

 If you register using a non-NHS networked PC and a private email address, there may be a delay in granting you access to the online resources.

 If you've forgotten your password and/or username, you can find instructions for resetting them here.